Carl Friedrich Wilhelm Duncker: Family

-In 1810 Duncker himself married Fanny Levi (1791–1869), a daughter of the banker and military supplier Wolff Levy (who confusingly changed his name to "Wolff Levy Delmar" in 1810 or 1812).
-Their children included the historian Maximilian Duncker (1811-1886), the Berlin mayor Hermann Duncker (1817-1893) and the publisher-politician Franz Duncker (1822-1888).
+In 1810, Duncker married Fanny Levi (1791–1869), the daughter of the banker and military supplier Wolff Levy.
+Their children included the historian Maximilian Duncker (1811–1886), the publisher and bookseller Alexander Duncker, the Berlin mayor Hermann Duncker (1817–1893) and the publisher-politician Franz Duncker (1822–1888).
 The novelist Dora Duncker was a granddaughter.

 Early years

-Duncker was briefly a pupil at the prestigious Köllnisches Gymnasium (secondary school) in Berlin but his step father decided that a career in business would suit him better than an academic one, and he was switched to a commercial school recently established by Karl Spazier and a Dr Schulze.
+Duncker was briefly a pupil at the Köllnisches Gymnasium in Berlin, but his stepfather decided that a career in business would suit him better than an academic one, and he was switched to a commercial school recently established by Karl Spazier and a Dr Schulze.
 After this he was set up in business in a small shop.
 However, the late eighteenth century was a period of growth in publishing and literature and Duncker found himself increasingly drawn into the world of books.
 In November 1800 he moved to Leipzig where he embarked on an apprenticeship in the book trade with Georg Voß.
 On completion of his training period Voß wrote that Duncker had applied himself to his work and to his learning "with demonstrable care and fidelity" ("mit der bewiesenen Treue und Aufmerksamkeit").
 It becomes apparent that in Voß he had acquired a lifelong friend and mentor.